-Preschool: Mon/Wed/Fri.
-8:15-11:15 am

 Grades K-5: Mon. thru Fri.
-8:15-3:00 pm

-Grades 6-8: Mon. thru Fri.
+8:15-3:00 pm Grades 6-8: Mon. thru Fri.
 8:15-3:10 pm

 Arriving Before School Care is available for those parents who must drop their children off before 8:00 a.m.
-If you need this care, please register in our school office.
+A separate registration form is required for the Before and After School Care program.
+This form is available in the school office.
 Student supervision begins at 8 am.
-We ask that if you happen to arrive before 8:00 am that you do not send your children into the building before the bell rings.
 Students are to report to their classrooms at 8:00 am, when the bell rings.
 The school day begins at 8:15 am and those students arriving after 8:15 am are to report to the office for a tardy slip.
-It is important that your student arrives at their classroom in time to put away personal items and be in their seats ready-to-go at 8:15.
+It is important that your student arrives at their classroom in time to put away personal items and be in their seats ready to go at 8:15.